vlstill/presentations/pds_2018s_b/pres.md

   . . .

-- atomic ordering can be relaxed by specifying *memory order*
+- atomic ordering can be relaxed

 ## Memory Model